molily/molily.de/_posts/2019-02-03-testing-angular.md

 Services without dependencies, like `CounterService`, are relatively easy to test.
 Let us examine a more complex Service with a dependency.

-In the [Flickr search example application](https://github.com/9elements/angular-flickr-search), the [FlickrService](https://github.com/9elements/angular-flickr-search/blob/master/src/app/services/flickr.service.ts) is responsible for searching photos via the Flickr API.
+In the [Flickr search](#the-flickr-photo-search), the [FlickrService](https://github.com/9elements/angular-flickr-search/blob/master/src/app/services/flickr.service.ts) is responsible for searching photos via the Flickr API.
 It makes an HTTP GET request to www.flickr.com.
 The server responds with JSON.
 Here is the full code:

 ```typescript
 @Injectable()